01 Aug Don’t Let a Hurricane Destroy Your Health

 Steps to minimize exposures

 My second word of caution goes out to everyone else—non-high-risk people.
-Just because you do not fall within one of the CDC’s high-risk groups does not mean mold, mycotoxins (mold poisons), and other disaster area toxins will not negatively affect your health.
+Just because you do not fall into one of the CDC’s high-risk groups does not mean mold, mycotoxins (mold poisons), and other disaster area toxins will not negatively affect your health.

 Take steps to minimize risk to your health: